 Gregory A. Russo - As a retired Certified Public Accountant, Mr. Russo served as a partner and Global Vice Chairman in a major independent registered public accounting firm, as well as a member of its geographic boards of directors and International Executive Team.
-He has also served on a number of boards of directors for various operating entities.
 As a result of Mr. Russo's diverse global responsibilities, he possesses accounting, finance and executive operating experience.